-30 June 2018
+30 June 2019

-The directors present their report on Mind Australia Limited for the financial year ended 30 June 2018.
+The directors present their report on Mind Australia Limited and controlled entities (Referred to hereafter as "the Group") for the financial year ended 30 June 2019.

-In addition to the content of this report providing particulars of Mind Australia Limited's (the Company) directors and a brief description of the Company's activities, operations, and results, readers are encouraged to also consider the Mind Australia Limited Annual Report for the year ended 30 June 2018 which provides further insight into the performance of the Company.
+In addition to the content of this report providing particulars of Mind Australia Limited's directors and a brief description of the Group's activities, operations, and results, readers are encouraged to also consider the Mind Australia Limited Annual Report for the year ended 30 June 2019 which provides further insight into the performance of the Group.